Branch name change

 Creating a place for girls to belong

 Girl Guides of Canada has changed the name of our branch for 7-and-8-year-olds to Embers.

-Taking this step means we are creating more inclusive spaces where racialized girls in Canada can feel welcome and proud to belong in Girl Guides.
 With this change, we hope even more girls will see Guiding as a space where they can just be themselves.

-The new branch name
+How was this new branch name chosen?

 Girl Guide members were invited to have their say on two shortlisted branch names which were developed in consultation with racialized girls in Guiding, the National Indigenous Advisory Circle, community partners and organizations, as well as GGC National Youth Council, Provincial Commissioners and Diversity, Equity and Inclusion Facilitators.

 Girl and adult members alike were overwhelmingly in favour of Embers as the new branch name.

 How was the old branch name harmful when the name came from folklore?